Guide to Migrate Your Website

 Step-by-Step Guide to Migrate Your WordPress Site to a New Host

-If you spend a little time preparing your own website, migrating is nothing to be concerned about.
-It can be a very straightforward project if approached correctly and can easily be reversed out of should any problems occur.
+If you spend a little time preparing your website, migrating a website is not difficult.
+It can be very straightforward if approached systematically and can easily be reversed should any issue arises.

 Step 1: Back up your website files